Skip to content

 });

-After guard onCommandPerformed is executed after onCommandText.
-You can add some additional logic.
+The after guard onCommandPerformed executes after onCommandText.
+You can add additional logic here.

 ts